JoeyStanley/jekyll-for-designers/_posts/2021-02-06-pillai-scores-dont-change-after-normalization.md

 1. Then, I'll normalize using the method described in the *Atlas of North American English*.
 I won't go into detail about how this normalization procedure works, but I've written it up as a function and made it available in my sandbox [`joeyr` package](https://joeystanley.github.io/joeyr/).
 To get this to work, I'll first specify which columns contain the formant measurements to normalize (`F1` and `F2`).
 I also need to specify which column contains unique values for each vowel token; in this case, since it's one row per token (*i.e.* this isn't trajectory data), I can just supply the row names.
 I'll then specify which column contains unique values per speaker.

 1. Finally, I'll normalize the data using the ΔF technique described in Johnson (2020).
 Again, I won't go into detail, but I wanted to try it out anyway because it's less common and because it takes into account F3 and F4 as well.
-I've also wrapped that one up into a function in my `{{joeyr}}` package, `norm_deltaF`, and I just need to specify the formant columns to be used.
+I've also wrapped that one up into a function in my `joeyr` package, `norm_deltaF`, and I just need to specify the formant columns to be used.

 So I can easily incorporate all three of these normalization procedures in just three lines of a tidyverse pipeline.
 Pretty cool!